spiral/docs/docs/en/cookbook/simple-chat.md

 }
 ```

+> **Note**
-We will create only 2 users: `john` and `bill`, if you need more, you can do it in the same way.
+> We will create only 2 users: `john` and `bill`, if you need more, you can do it in the same way.

 ### ThreadTableSeeder

+To create a `ThreadTableSeeder` class, run the following command:

 ```teriminal
 php app.php create:seeder ThreadTableSeeder
 ```

+Once the `ThreadTableSeeder` class is created, modify the contents of the `app/database/Seeder/ThreadTableSeeder.php`
+file to look like the following:

 ```php app/database/Seeder/ThreadTableSeeder.php
 namespace Database\Seeder;